9 Yoga Poses to Help You Achieve Strong and Toned Inner Thighs

-Dear inner-thigh fluff, so sorry to see you go.
-Love, yoga.
 If your inner thighs could use some attention, here are nine yoga poses that'll fire up this area.
-Be prepared — you'll instantly feel the burn that lets you know your thighs are getting slimmer.
+Be prepared — you'll instantly feel the burn that lets you know your thighs are getting stronger and more toned.

 - Begin in Downward Facing Dog.
 Step your right foot forward, rising up into Warrior 1.
 Open your hips, arms, and chest into Warrior 2.